rygwdn/slack-tools/README.md

 - **slack_get_thread_replies** - Retrieve replies in a message thread
 - **system_datetime** - Get the current date and time in both system timezone and UTC

 This command is especially useful for integrating Slack with AI assistants like Claude that support the MCP protocol.
+All tool responses are formatted in markdown for easy readability.

 **Note:** A workspace must be specified when using this command.